 - ◆ The Infant / Young-Toddler classroom is a "NO SHOE" room.
 Shoe covers are available outside the doorway. - Place all items (i.e. nap-mat, tote-bag, food, etc.) at the student's cubby hook located outside the classroom; the teachers will retrieve them after arrival and return all items to be taken home at the end of your child's day.
 Nap-mats are sent home weekly for laundering. - Inform the teacher on the last time your child ate. - All food and drink is provided by the parent.
 The classroom is equipped with a refrigerator, microwave, and bottle warmers.
 The hot lunch program is not offered for this class. - All diapers and wipes are provided by the parent. - Montessori Compass is the preferred parent-teacher communication tool, however, for quick instructions at drop-off written notes are preferred to verbal instruction.
 The communication forms are available on the table outside the classroom door.

 ENRICHMENT ELECTIVES:

-Music with Sheila's Musical Expression - weekly
+- Music with Sheila's Musical Expression weekly - ◆ PE with Stretch N Grow weekly approximately 18 months to 3.0 years

 Toddler / Transitional